Composites in bicycles

 Basically we can divide plastic materials into two different basic types ; "Thermo-plastics", and " Thermo-sets".

 Thermo-plastics consists of long molecules, which upon heating, becomes easier to slide along one another.
 Composites using thermo-plastics are often reinforced with chopped fibres (such as glass).
+In Taiwan the firm HYC makes a polypropylene grain with carbonfiber in it.

 To make a product from a thermo-plastic composite, the mixture of plastics and fibres is heated to a temperature of 150 to 250 °C, then the mixture is injected under high pres-sure into a mould to form the final product, (for example, plastic BMX wheels), the moulded mixture is then left to cool and harden.
 This application is limited to industrial mass production, on a large scale, as it requires expensive moulding equipment, that can only be paid for with products that sell in large quantities.